The Fifth House expresses personal destiny in free biological, artistic and in-tellectual creativity. It’s the game of life.

 The sense of uniqueness that transpires from these attributions refers to the sign of Leo, which makes the egoic experience its cornerstone.
 That does not mean that the 5th House must express overly selfish values.
 However, in some cases, the possibility remains that the uncontrolled creative charge leads to an individuality without its foundation (4th House) and an unbalanced everyday life (6th House).

 But let’s get to the other meanings.
-Unlike the codified couple relationship, passion and pleasure reveal the dichotomy between sacred and profane love, hence expressing free sexuality as a vital process.
-The children are the outcome of this process, the continuation of individuality through an organic expansion, the game of life.
+Unlike the codified couple relationship, passion and pleasure reveal the dichotomy between sacred and profane love, expressing free sexuality as a vital process.
+Children are the outcome of this process, the continuation of individuality through an organic expansion, the game of life.

 The association with teaching values is a sort of epiphenomenon of biological creativity, transposed on oral and cultural transmission levels.
 It is the fertilisation through the word so that one’s ideas take on new guises, up to the ethical, moral or spiritual birth.

 According to judicial astrology, in addition to children, which remains the classic meaning, there are: gifts as an element of ‘surprise’ but also of recognition and gratification of one’s peculiarities; clothing and ornaments as distinctive features; speculation, not as aimed at possession, but as an affirmation of one’s freedom of action.
 Regiomontanus lists the praises after death, an exaltation of the unique characters of the deceased, and the emissaries, who are like an exteriorisation of the bearers of a message.
 Fludd names the missions, which transmit the teaching to distant places, and the return to the homeland, understood as filial reunification.